BEST HIKING LEGGINGS FOR WOMEN (& MEN) OF 2019

 The nifty cold-weather hiking leggings are made of a superior spandex and polyester blend for stretch and breathability and feature ankles zippers, an internal drawstring, and a unique silicone beading along the hem, making them extremely easy to put on and take off as well.

 To top it all off, a rear zipper pocket and reflective details are also included.
 These features are a surprisingly lovely finishing touch, especially considering X31’s are on the lower end of the price scale.
 If you want a great, all-around pair of winter hiking leggings, these may be the right fit for you.
+Our pick for the mens best leggings for cold weather.

 If you’re a fan of compression leggings, then 2XU Men’s Compression Tights might be just what you’re after.
 Featuring 70 Denier fabric constructed via a medical circular knit, it provides powerful and consistent pressure for 360-degree calf, hamstring, quad, abductor, glute, and IT band support.